-With Solano County back to the Purple Tier, in-person instruction will continue.
+With Solano County in the Purple Tier, in-person instruction continues.
 We are not required to go back to full distance-learning unless the State of California or Solano Public Health deems it necessary.
-Download our latest version of our Safe Returns guidelines updated November 10, 2020.
+Download our latest version of our Safe Returns guidelines updated January 15, 2021.

 Christmas Break and New Year Holidays

 In an effort to keep our community safe, we will delay our return to in-person instruction until January 19, 2021.
 Teaching and learning will resume virtually from January 6-January 15.
 January 18th is the Martin Luther King holiday, and dual instruction (in-person and distance learning) will resume on January 19.
 Our hope is that this virtual learning time will allow for a quarantine period for any of our community members that may have attended gatherings over the Christmas and New Year's holiday.

 Today is a big day for all of us at#SPSV.
 We are beginning another new chapter in education during the pandemic: dual instruction!
 Approximately half of our students accepted the invitation to return to our school campus for in-person instruction, while our other Bruins have chosen to remain in distance learning for the time being.